richy-andoh/rn-assignment6-11254304/README.md

 - Navigate to the Checkout screen from the Home screen.
 - Display the list of selected products and their total cost on the Checkout screen.
 - Bottom tab navigation for the Checkout screen.

+## AsyncStorage Implementation
+The application uses AsyncStorage to store selected items locally on the device.
+This allows the cart items to persist even after the application is closed and reopened.

+## Functionality
+ ### The application has the following functionality:

+ #### Users should be able to:

+ - View a list of available products.
+ - Add products to their cart.
+ - Remove products from their cart.
+ - View the items in their cart.

 ## Screenshots